-We have outlined our referral pathway below in and easy-to-follow, step-by-step process.
-You can open out the accordions to find out more about each step of the journey.
+We have outlined our referral pathway below as an step-by-step process.
+You can open out the tabs below to find out more about each step of the journey.

 We also receive referrals from health and care professionals like GPs.